Mhdez221993/schema/models.md

       Gas Paid USD:  The median gas paid in USD.
 This metric is calculated by finding the 50th percentile of the gas_usd values for non-null transactions hashes.
       USD Liquidity Added: The median USD liquidity added.
 This metric is calculated by finding the 50th percentile of the absolute value of amounth0_usd where the event is a "add_liquidity".
       USD Liquidity Removed: The median USD liquidity removed.
 This metric is calculated by findin the 50th percentile of the absoulte value of amount0_usd where the event is a "remove_liquidity".
+      USD Trade Size: The median USD trade size.
+This metric is calculated by finding the 50th percentile of the absolute value of amount0_usd where the event is a "swap".

   Min
   Monthly Growth